m-ashry-eg/SAA-C03/notes/README.md

 - ### Lambda Billing

-  - **Definition**: Billing for AWS Lambda is based on three main factors: the number of requests, the duration of code execution, and any additional resources or services used in conjunction with lambda.
+  - **Definition**: Billing for AWS Lambda is based on three main factors, the number of requests, the duration of code execution, and any additional resources or services used in conjunction with lambda.

   - **Request Charges**: You are charged based on the number of requests made to your Lambda functions.
 This includes both invocations (when the function is triggered) and